 Prof. Roy Beck

-Prof. Beck is an associate Professor at the School of Physics and Astronomy, Tel-Aviv University.
-His research focuses on a range of topics in biophysics, soft-matter physics and statistical mechanics.
+Prof. Beck is a full Professor at the School of Physics and Astronomy, at Tel-Aviv University.
+His research focuses on a range of topics in biophysics, soft-matter physics, and statistical mechanics.

 Characterization of delayed and coordinated nucleation of supercooled phospholipid membranes; developing biophysical models to match the measured protein-based hydrogel mechanics and nanoscopic structures originated from the neuronal cytoskeleton; biophysical insights correlating structural phase transition in myelin sheaths as a pathological marker for multiple sclerosis; developing information-based entropy estimators for computer simulation datasets.